JuliaStrings/LaTeXStrings.jl/README.md

 * `L"..."` and `L"""..."""` string macros which allow you to enter LaTeX equations without escaping backslashes and dollar signs (and which add the dollar signs for you if you omit them).

+## FAQ: Not a LaTeX renderer

+LaTeXStrings does **not do any rendering** — it's sole purpose is to make it easier to *enter* LaTeX-rendered strings without typing a lot of [backslash escapes](https://xkcd.com/1638), as well as providing a type to tell rendering backends to use LaTeX formatting if possible.

+Other packages like plotting software, [Jupyter notebooks](https://github.com/JuliaLang/IJulia.jl), [Pluto](https://github.com/fonsp/Pluto.jl), etcetera, are responsible for the LaTeX rendering (if any).
+For example, they might use [MathJax](https://www.mathjax.org/), [MathTeXEngine.jl](https://github.com/Kolaru/MathTeXEngine.jl), or [other renderers](https://matplotlib.org/2.0.2/users/mathtext.html).
+LaTeXStrings only provides the LaTeX text to these backend, and has no influence on what LaTeX features (if any) are supported.

 ## Usage